geoscience-community-codes/spatial_density/README.md

 spatial_density
 ===============

-This perl script calculates a spatial density grid (ASCII format) based on a gaussian kernel function using a SAMSE bandwith calculated using the 'ks' package which is part of the statistical programming language R.
+This perl script calculates a spatial density or spatial intensity grid (ASCII format) based on a gaussian kernel function using a SAMSE bandwith calculated using the 'ks' package which is part of the statistical programming language R.

-This program requires a configuration file usually specified as spatial_density.conf The filename is specified on the command line.
+This program requires a configuration file usually specified as spatial_density.conf Please edit this file first.
+The filename is specified on the command line.
 To run the script type: perl spatial_density.pl spatial_density.conf